-In observance of this year’s African American History Month theme, Black Health and Wellness, the National Museum of African American History is spotlighting the timeless professions of midwives and doulas.
+In observance of this year’s Black History Month theme, Black Health and Wellness, the National Museum of African American History is spotlighting the timeless professions of midwives and doulas.
 In our previous blog post, we explored the history and cultural significance of midwives and doulas and their impact on women and the Black community.
 In this blog post, museum curator of African American women's history, Angela Tate and museum specialist of oral history, Kelly E. Navies sat down with three modern-day doulas to understand their role in aiding women through their pregnancy, birth, and postpartum experience.

 What is a doula or midwife?

 A doula is a person that supports a mother before and during birth as well as her postpartum experience.
 Doulas do not provide any clinical or medical advice.

 Doulas meet with moms prior to their birth experience to help them develop their birth plan defined by the birthing family and the doula herself in terms of what level of service they’re willing to provide.
 We are a point of reference.
 We not only support the mother and provide information about childbirth and childbirth experiences, but we also provide different points of contact in the community and directly with the family.

 As a doula, I provide support mostly to the mother and the family, before pregnancy, and in some cases, during pregnancy.
 I like to work with women anywhere between 32 to 36 weeks into their pregnancy and I work with a woman as a birth doula, up to maybe two to three weeks after birth.
 I do not have any medical experience or medical training.
 Most of my support as a doula is emotional and social, and I have attended certifications as well as other training that have informed my doula practice.
 I think that is one of the differences between a doula and a midwife who is considered a healthcare professional.